mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 See [GPDS](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/08_GetPositiveDataSet_GPDS/README.md) for a more in-depth overview of what we did.

 ## 9 OrthoFinder
-For the next step we have to run [OrthoFinder](https://github.com/davidemms/OrthoFinder) ([DM Emms & S Kelly](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y)) to obtain the OrtoGroups.
+For the next step, we have to run [OrthoFinder](https://github.com/davidemms/OrthoFinder) ([DM Emms & S Kelly](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y)) to obtain the OrtoGroups.
 For this we use a guide tree and all the positive samples we have, and included also our outgroups. <br/>
 See [OrthoFinder](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/09_OrthoFinder) for a more in-depth overview of what we did.

 ## 10. OrthoGroup Sequence Grabber
 This is another tool I've created to obtain all the Fasta Blocks (fasta block = fasta header + sequence) for each OrthoGroup and create a Fasta output file.
 Furthermore, it can take into consideration how many taxonomic groups you want to have as a minimum for each Fasta File as a filter. <br/>
 See [OSG](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/10_OrthogroupSequenceGrabber_OSG) for a more in-depth overview of what we did.

+In the pipeline, you will see two different sets as an output for OSG
+1. Old Set
+2. New Set

+We later combine them (see COGS) to get a good representation of the IN and OUT groups.

+### Old Set
+This was the original dataset we used within the preprint (on archive), however after our Reviewer pointed out that the In-Groups (Klebsormidiophyceae) had no great branch support but had great branch support for the out-group.
+For this set we used the Taxonomic Group file: [Klebsormidiophyceae_TaxonomicGroupFile_14_Taxa_420_set.txt](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/10_OrthogroupSequenceGrabber_OSG/TaxonomicGroupFiles/Klebsormidiophyceae_TaxonomicGroupFile_14_Taxa_420_set.txt) and used a threshold value of 10 (10/14 Taxonomic Groups had to be present).

+### New Set
+We basically started this set to define a good set that represents the In-Groups (Klebsormidiophyceae).
+Aka, have good branch support for them.
+For this set, we used the Taxonomic Group file: [Klebsormidiophyceae_TaxonomicGroupFile_4_Taxa.txt](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/10_OrthogroupSequenceGrabber_OSG/TaxonomicGroupFiles/Klebsormidiophyceae_TaxonomicGroupFile_4_Taxa.txt) and used a threshold value of 3 (3/4 Taxanomic Groups had to be present).

+## 11. MAFFT/IQTree
+As preparation for [PhyloPyPruner](https://pypi.org/project/phylopypruner/) to remove all the paralogs, we have to align all the sequences (Output from OSG) with [MAFFT](https://mafft.cbrc.jp/alignment/software/) ([K. Katoh and D.M.
+Standley](https://academic.oup.com/mbe/article/30/4/772/1073398)) and then create trees out of the MSAs with [IQTree](http://www.iqtree.org/) ([Bui Quang Minh *et al*](https://academic.oup.com/mbe/article/37/8/2461/5859215)) <br/>
+See [MAFFT/IQTree](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/11_MAFFT_IQtree) for a more in-depth overview of what we did.

+## 12. Apply PhyloPyPruner Format
+This is the 3rd tool I've created.
+It basically reformats the Newick tree files that IQtree gives as an output (by default) and makes it in a format that PhyloPyPruner (PPP) can use.
+See [APPPFilter](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/12_APPPFilter) for a more in-depth overview of what we did.

+## 13. PhyloPyPruner

 # Notes for future development